vega/vega-lite/site/docs/encoding/condition.md

 Besides specifying `selection` name, we can also specify a `test` condition.

-The following plot uses a conditional value definition to color data points with null values in grey.

-<div class="vl-example" data-name="point_invalid_color"></div>

 This plot uses a conditional value definition value to use a black label for a light background.

 <div class="vl-example" data-name="layer_text_heatmap"></div>

+The next plot uses a conditional value definition to color data points with null values in grey.
+Note that if the "else" case value is not specified, default mark color will be applied.

+<div class="vl-example" data-name="point_invalid_color"></div>